ostrowr/jsoncompat/readme.md

 Check compatibility of evolving JSON schemas.

+> [!WARNING]
+> This is alpha software.
+Not all incompatible changes are detected, and there may be false positives.
+Contributions are welcome!

 Imagine you have an API that returns some JSON data, or JSON that you're storing in a database or file.
 You need to ensure that new code can read old data and that old code can read new data.

 It's difficult to version JSON schemas in a traditional sense, because they can break in two directions: